jayden-chan/ronald/README.txt

     is wrong, but it's hard to do this without just writing piles and piles of validation code.
 The program will never attempt to render using an invalid scene file, though.

+    The program uses the PPM image format for its output.
+If your image viewer cannot open this type of file, you can convert it using ImageMagick:

+    convert image.ppm image.png